See the appropriate section below that applies to the type of continuing competency question you have. The sections include:

 Q: What is the difference between a CEU and a contact hour?
 Which is correct?

 A: November 1 through October 31.
 You may view the CE Brochure 2020-2021 renewal for additional earning information.

 A: Kentucky and most nursing continuing education providers require offerings to be determined in contact hours.
 Contact hours refer to the stated amount of time an individual was present during a course.
 One contact hour is equal to 50 minutes of clock time.
 Continuing Education Unit (CEU) is the term used as the unit of measurement by colleges and universities to designate 10 contact hours.
 The terms contact hour and CEU cannot be used interchangeably.

 Q: How many continuing education contact hours do I need to earn?

 A: LPNs and RNs must earn 14 contact hours (or the equivalent) of approved continuing education each year to renew their license.
 APRNs and SANE nurses have additional CE requirements.
-Refer to the CE Brochure for information.
+Refer to the CE Brochure 2020-2021 for additional information.